Roomify/docs/accommodations_selfhost/index.rst

 1. Unzip the file provided.

-2. Place that file in the appropriate location in either your local development environemnt or your webserver.
+2. Place that file in the appropriate location in either your local development environment or your webserver.

 3. Configure your web server to point to that location.